• Home

 Ten-Step Apartment Security Plan

-I have simplified the process and call it my Ten-Step Apartment Security Plan.
+I have simplified the process and called it my Ten-Step Apartment Security Plan.
 Each component step is important and an integral part of the success of the overall plan.
-Successful completion of the first step lays the foundation and knowledge-base necessary for addressing the second.
+Successful completion of the first step lays the foundation and knowledge base necessary for addressing the second.

 If you fail to implement a step, the benefit will not be realized.
 Because it is designed for long-term success there are no shortcuts or quick fixes to this security plan.